 Here and there are bolt-hole shelters with some supplies for intrepid explorers.

-All floors have panic rooms, in case of invading mobs.
+All floors have panic rooms in case of invading mobs.
 The main floor room shown below is encased in obsidian and surrounded by lava.
-Trying breaking into that one!
+Try to break into that one!

-At the castle’s rear end, there is a harbour with a fishing shelter and boat parking.
-Inside the castle at this end is the bedroom stack.
+At the castle’s rear end is a harbour with a fishing shelter and boat parking.
+Inside the castle, at the end, is the bedroom stack.
 They are dug into the mountain below, with water views in each room.
-I’ve made one for each of the kids, and myself.
+I’ve made one for each of the kids and myself.
 You can add more.
-Also, access to the monster hunting room is from here.
-This is a room with switchable lights (and a lava flood) for monsters to spawn in, so you can practice fighting them.
+Also, access to the monster-hunting room is from here.
+This room has switchable lights (and a lava flood) for monsters to spawn in, so you can practice fighting them.

 I started adding some internal decorations and features, but I’ll leave most of the details to the kids.
 Below is a simple automatic cooking/smelting machine surrounded by a glass wall for safety.